linode/terraform-provider-linode/website/docs/d/account_settings.html.markdown

 ## Attributes Reference

-Each Linode LKE Version will be stored in the `versions` attribute and will export the following attributes:

 * `backups_enabled` - Account-wide backups default.

 * `longview_subscription` - The Longview Pro tier you are currently subscribed to.